eLockers

 Why is an e-locker essential?

 2. These documents may have been misplaced over the years due to misfortune or carelessness.
 The process of reapplying for them could take months.
-If she tries to apply through an agent to expedite the process, it can open the gates to corruption and misuse of her documentation.
+If she tries to apply through an agent to expedite the process, it can open the gates to corruption and misuse of her documentation

-3. Once the documents have been secured and submitted, the onus will now be on the agency to verify all information - not just hers but for the thousands of applications who have applied to fill in the few vacancies.
-It will be a massive undertaking of labour, money and time involving paper storage, manual verification and audits.
-The chances of fraud through misuse of anotherโ€™s documents or false modification of their own will also always be high.
+3. Once the documents have been secured and submitted, the responsibility will now fall on the agency to verify all information, not just hers but for the thousands of applications submitted to fill the few vacancies.
+It will be a massive undertaking of labour, money, and time involving paper storage, manual verification and audits.
+The chances of fraud through misuse of another’s documents or false modification of their own will also remain high

-Multiple organisations face similar challenges for the dispersal of essential services and opportunities to the public.
-The process of verification - of ensuring that someone is who they say they are is extensive and exhaustive; at least it used to be โ€ฆ before an e-locker.
+Multiple organisations face similar challenges in delivering essential services and opportunities to the public.
+The process of verification, ensuring that individuals are who they claim to be, is extensive and exhaustive; at least it used to be before the introduction of an e-locker.

 What is an e-locker?